 Based on the severity of your symptoms, your provider may ask you to stay home and isolate yourself.
 Please follow these recommendations MDH Self-Isolation for Individuals Being Evaluated for CoVID-19

-Curbside collection for pre-screened patients
+Respiratory drive-up clinic for pre-screened patients

 JMHS is offering curbside collection in the ER parking lot for patients with a scheduled appointment who have met pre-screening requirements.
 If you have symptoms of respiratory illness, or have concerns about possible exposure to COVID-19, call 320-312-2155 to speak with a health professional to ensure you are directed to the correct source of care.

 This molecular test is used for ill patients requiring hospitalization.
 A positive result confirms infection with COVID-19.
 A negative result does not mean the patient does not have COVID as you can still have the virus but not shed enough for detection.
 Turnaround time 20 minutes.

 - Specimen Collection: Nasal swab from both nares.